A.R.C.H.

 Description

-ARCH at Orleans Justice Center (OJC) is a collaboration between ArtSpot Productions, Bar NONE by DeSign (BNbD) and the Orleans Parish Sheriff’s Office (OPSO) that employs programming in the Arts, Racial Justice, Culture and Healing to stimulate social, emotional, and cognitive growth for people housed at OJC in order to help shift New Orleans’ Public Safety Paradigm from one of punishment to one of healing.
+In early 2022, a local group of artists, educators and activists conceived an arts-based program for the Orleans Justice Center (OJC), which was under new leadership for the first time in almost twenty years.
+Launched as a collaboration between ArtSpot Productions, BAR NONE by DeSign (BNbD) and the Orleans Parish Sheriff’s Office (OPSO), A.R.C.H. utilized programming in the Arts, Racial Justice, Culture and Healing to help shift New Orleans’ public safety paradigm from one of punishment to one of healing.

-ARCH is designed to give the people housed at OJC a creative and regenerative space in which to reflect on the circumstances that led to their incarceration (whether they actually did what they were accused of or not!); to dialogue and problem-solve collectively about their families’ needs during their incarceration; to conduct a deep dive into how the criminal legal system currently functions in our city, state and country; to gain tools that will help them and their families navigate this system; and ultimately to hone their artistic skills in order to deepen and broaden our collective efforts to dismantle and bring justice to the criminal legal system in Louisiana.
+A.R.C.H. was designed to provide the people housed at OJC a creative and regenerative space in which to reflect on the circumstances that led to their incarceration (whether they actually did what they were accused of or not!); to dialogue and problem-solve collectively about their families’ needs during their incarceration; to conduct a deep dive into how the criminal legal system currently functions in our city, state and country; to gain tools that would help them and their families navigate this system; and ultimately to hone their artistic skills in order to deepen and broaden our collective efforts to dismantle and bring justice to the criminal legal system in Louisiana.

 Founding Group